DIG-Kaust/MDD-StochasticSolvers/README.md

   for more details regarding the generation of the model and seismic data.
 Data are created via FD modelling followed by up/down separation.
 * **Field_Volve**: field Volve OBC dataset, data are pre-processed by up/down separation.

 ## Project structure
 This repository is organized as follows:

 - **stochmdd**: python library containing routines for stochastic mdd
 - **notebooks**: set of jupyter notebooks reproducing the experiments in the paper (see the README file inside this folder for more details)
 * **data**: folder where input data must be placed

+**NOTE**: due to their large size, the various datasets cannot be shared directly in this repository.
+If interested, contact the authors directly!

 ## Getting started
 To ensure reproducibility of the results, we suggest using the `environment.yml` file when creating an environment.